jcpeeps/RuDASA-2024/markdown/resources/resource/portal/mental-health.md

 section: '7'
 ---

-# Mental Health Resources

 **Introduction:** Mental health is often neglected with a huge burden in our rural communities, and yet the average rural hospital has very little access to psychiatric services.

 ## TOP Mental Health Based Activities to focus on this week.
-Make sure you can:
+Make sure you can

 1. Management of the aggressive / psychotic/ distressed (suicidal) patient including 72 hour observation./ escalation of sedation
 2. Able to do a brief intervention for e.g. adherence issues, substance abuse, smoking

-## Key Guidelines:
+## Key Guidelines

 * **Standard treatment guidelines / EML** have excellent protocols.
 Please see the Google folder below for Word document posters based on the STG that you can adapt for your own facility.